 Months later … okay almost a year … along with my biggest fan and brain-trust Rober’ we finally finished my “Glass on Glass” instructional video class.

-Available on Vimeo @ https://vimeo.com/ondemand/glassonglass1
+Available on Vimeo @ learn more

-What book you ask? … once upon a time, a publisher contacted me to write a book about my found object and pique-assiette mosaic tile artwork.
-The book took almost a year to write and photograph, was a great experience and a ton of work … the next time I write a book – if there is one – I’m going to make darn sure that I get to name the book and choose the cover image.
-Period.
-I’m mostly over it.
-Sort of.
+Creating an instructional video was much easier than writing a book.
+What book you ask? … once upon a time, a publisher contacted me to write a book about my found object/pique assiette mosaic tile artwork.
+The book took almost a year to write and photograph, was a great experience and a ton of work.
+The next time I write a book, I’m going to make darn sure that I get to name it and choose the cover image … mostly over it … not really.

 Hope you’ll check it out.